John Rae (musician): Early life and career

 Leaving Scotland again, Rae spent the next five years living in Las Palmas de Gran Canaria.
 There, along with Venezuela musician Julio Pacheco he formed the group Sex and Violence that included musicians from the US, Cuba, Sweden, Gran Canaria, Scotland and Venezuela and recorded the album Ten Wasted Years.
 Returning once more to his native Scotland, Rae formed Celtic Feet in 1998, a group that incorporated Scotland's jazz and traditional musicians around original compositions by Rae.
 Again with Brian Kellock and Phil Bancroft along with Eilidh Shaw fiddle, Mario Lima Caribe bass and Simon Thoumire concertina, the ensemble recorded two critically acclaimed albums for the Scottish label Caber Music and performed at festivals throughout Europe.
 Other notable works by Rae at this time included Big Feet & the Islay Pipe Band.

 During this time Rae was also collaborating with European musicians in the groups 'Magic Feet' with Hungarian violinist Robert Farkas, and the Balkan all star group 'Miraculous Meetings' alongside Bea Palya, Dongó Szokolay and Martin Lubenovas as well as touring and recording with the award-winning Brian Kellock Trio and Colin Steele Quintet.

 Rae reunited with Tommy Smith as the drummer for the Scottish National Jazz Orchestra from 2000 to 2003, recording Miles Ahead featuring Canadian trumpet player Ingrid Jensen and was awarded a Herald Angel Award at the 2005 Edinburgh Festival Fringe.
 He was the music director and composer for the modern dance piece by the national centre for dance in Scotland, Dance Base, entitled 'Off Kilter'.

 In 2008 Rae moved country again.
 This time to New Zealand and in 2010 was the first ever jazz Composer-in-Residence at Victoria University, New Zealand..
 Now a New Zealand citizen, Rae is the leader and composer for the New Zealand jazz group The Troubles.
+Rae is the musical director for the national jazz orchestra of New Zealand, The Aotearoa Jazz Orchestra.